 The weather here is pleasantly mild then, and any of those seasons is a good time to visit.
 Campsites are located in savannah -- desert grassland dotted with oaks.
 Along the banks of Molino Creek, which flows only during and immediately after rain or snowmelt, species such as cottonwood, Arizona live oak, and mesquite provide a scenic setting for the campsites they shelter.
 Views are dominated by nearby rugged, rocky hills.
 Roads in the campground are paved.

-Camping: $10.00 per night per vehicle.
-Picnicking or other day use in Campgrounds: $10.00 per day.
+Located at 4,370 feet in elevation, this campground lies within the desert grassland and open oak woodland ecosystems.
+There are 37 campsites which can accommodate trailers up to 22 feet in length.
+Camping cost $10.00 per night per vehicle.
+Picnicking or other day use in campgrounds is also $10.00 per day.
 All fees are payable by cash, check, or money order at the time you occupy the site.
 Make check or money order payable to "USDA Forest Service."
 Coronado Recreation Fee Program passes are not required if vehicles remain in the campground.
 Limit of 2 vehicles and 10 persons per site.
 Campers must occupy site for the first 24 hours.
 14-day stay limit per year.

 November 1 - Mid April

 No hookups.
 Trailers and RVs under 22' permitted.
 No pack and saddle stock permitted in campground.
 The Sheep Management Area in nearby Pusch Ridge Wilderness is closed to dogs for the protection of desert bighorn sheep.
 Pets must be leashed at all times.
 Mountain bike access is generally east of the campground and not allowed in Wilderness.

 Northeast of Tucson, between mile markers 5 and 6 on the Catalina Highway